 In this post, we take a look at making sense of tier lists in video games.
 There are tier lists for game characters or agents, for weapons, for equipment or spells.
-But how useful are these lists really?
+But how useful are these lists?

 Tier lists represent the subjective feeling of a player.
-Each player uses the game characters, weapons, equipment, etc., depending on his own play style.
-A tier list from another player will usually not reflect your own preferences.
+Each player uses the game characters, weapons, equipment, etc., depending on their play style.
+Therefore, a tier list from another player will usually not reflect your preferences.

 I think agent or weapon tier lists are nothing more than useless content that different players and gaming review platforms have developed as a mere reflection of their feelings.

 Why did I mention the traffic?
 Well, primarily because such tier lists are a hot topic, particularly among multiplayer gamers.
-The growing Gaming and eSports industry has brought such tier lists to the limelight as players and fans now focus on the methodology being followed by chart-toppers.
+In addition, the growing Gaming and eSports industry has brought such tier lists to the limelight as players and fans now focus on the methodology being followed by chart-toppers.